2017 Farm Sector Income Forecast

 Supplemental and ad hoc disaster assistance payments are forecast to rise $41.1 million (6.2 percent) to $0.7 billion in 2017.
 While some disaster payments related to the recent hurricanes (Harvey, Irma, and Maria) have been made in 2017, most payments are not expected to be made until 2018.
 Instead, most of the expected increase is for the Livestock Forage Program, reflecting ongoing drought conditions in the Dakotas and Montana, as well as losses by honeybee producers.

 The Dairy Margin Protection Program (MPP) is forecast to return $5 million to the Federal Government in 2017, after payments from the program are adjusted by the fees and premiums paid by dairy participants.
 This reflects the impact of higher milk prices in 2017.

 Production Expenses Forecast Higher in 2017

-After reaching record highs exceeding $390 billion in 2014, farm sector production expenses declined by more than $40 billion the next 2 years.
-Following totals of $359 billion in 2015 and $350 billion in 2016, 2017 production expenses are forecast higher at $355 billion.
-Continued forecast declines in expenses for inputs produced on farms—including feed and seed—are offset by forecast increases in fuel, labor, and interest expenses.
+After reaching record highs exceeding $390 billion in 2014, farm sector production expenses (including operator dwellings) declined by more than $40 billion the next 2 years.
+Following a total of $350 billion in 2016, 2017 production expenses are forecast higher at $356 billion.
+Continued forecast declines in expenses for inputs typically produced on farms—including feed and livestock/poultry—are more than offset by forecast increases in fuel, labor, and interest expenses.